Flexible PVC Pipe1-888-PVC-FLEX

 GPM/GPH Flow based on PVC Pipe Size

+There are now 3 charts and one formula on this page showing water flow through a pipe.
+These 3 charts come from 3 different sources, and they all are just general guidelines. and should not be relied on as a precise source for information or as a substitute for engineering.
+The data between them does vary.
 In the chart to the left is a general guideline for how much liquid a pipe of specific size can flow in GPM (Gallons Per Minute) & GPH (Gallons Per Hour.)
 There are three columns.
 (Well there are really six, but each colum is shown in Gallons per minute, and then again as Gallons per Hour.)
-The first set of columns would be the minium you would expect for the pipe size shown using nothing but gravity to power the flow.
+The first set of columns would be the minimum you would expect for the pipe size shown using nothing but gravity in a low head pressure situation to power the flow.
 The 2nd set of columns show what you can expect using an average pump with a pressure from 20 to 100psi.
-The 3rd set of columns is the peak, maximum would could get.
+The 3rd set of columns is the maximum flow based on maximum recommended velocity of the liquid in the pipe.
+You may exceed this, but you will have to contend with excessive noise and exceedingly high inertial impacts.
+(I.e. Possible system failure due to hydraulic hammer effects.)
 This is a very general guide and is subject to many variables.
 Pressure, noise allowance, bends, fittings, viscosity, etc. affect how much liquid will flow through a pipe of given size.
-If you can accept more noise and have higher pressure, you can pump more.
+If you can accept more noise and have higher pressure, you can pump more at the risk of system failure.
 If you have a lot of bends and fittings you will flow less.
 The flow rates shown should not produce unacceptable noise, however, many variables affect noise, so this is no guarantee that the system will be noiseless.
 Sometimes experimentation is the only sure way to know if a system will be noisy or not.
 The flow rates shown are for water, with viscosity of 1.
 Higher viscosity liquids will flow less, lower viscosity liquids may flow more.
+You can use the Hazen-Williams equation below to calculate the exact flow loss through a pipe.

-Note: One of the benefits of using Flex PVC pipe is being able to make long gradual bends instead of using fittings which will allow more flow with less noise, less back pressure, and less load on the pump.
-In other words, a more efficient system.
+Note: One of the benefits of using Flexible PVC pipe is being able to make long gradual bends instead of using fittings which will allow more flow with less noise, less back pressure, and less load on the pump.
+In other words, a more efficient system!

 *"High Pressure" is a general and non-specific figure.
 What might be "high pressure" for 1/2" pipe (600psi) may not be "high pressure" for 2" pipe (280psi).
 There are just too many variables to consider to give a real world number.
 The fact of the matter is, on a pressurized system, the pump will dictate the flow and pressure as much as the pipe used.
 To achieve the flow figures in the peak column, it's assuming there are no bends and a short straight flow path.
 If your system has bends and T's, Wyes, etc, you should go to a larger pipe to achieve the flow desired.
 Also feed pressure effects the system.
 If the feed pressure is too low, you can get cavitation and you'll damage the pump and flow very little.